Manoui/website/README.md

 ### Supervised Learning
 We wanted to try different supervised learning ML models on the dataset, like random forest, CNN or logistic regression to predict using the available features if a given quote is famous or not.
-The idea would be to test different models and assess their performance using adequate metrics like accuracy or F1 score.
+The idea was to test different models and assess their performance using adequate metrics like accuracy, precision and recall.
 Before training our models on the dataset, we wanted to explore how to enrich the features with more covariates since some models perform better with more variables.

 Libraries to use: Sklearn (random forest and logistic regression), Keras (CNN)